Head-To-Head Comparison: Reed’s (REED) and Its Peers

 Volatility and Risk

-Reed’s has a beta of 1.61, meaning that its share price is 61% more volatile than the S&P 500.
-Comparatively, Reed’s’ competitors have a beta of 0.27, meaning that their average share price is 73% less volatile than the S&P 500.
+Reed’s has a beta of 1.61, suggesting that its share price is 61% more volatile than the S&P 500.
+Comparatively, Reed’s’ competitors have a beta of 0.27, suggesting that their average share price is 73% less volatile than the S&P 500.

 Analyst Recommendations

-This is a summary of recent ratings and target prices for Reed’s and its competitors, as reported by MarketBeat.
+This is a breakdown of recent recommendations and price targets for Reed’s and its competitors, as reported by MarketBeat.

 |Sell Ratings